Skip to content

 CAMHS

 Hampshire Child and Adolescent Mental Health Service (CAMHS) is an NHS specialist service that aims to help young people aged 5 -18 years and their families who are finding it hard to manage their emotional and psychological health, and who are suffering with acute, chronic and severe mental health problems.
+In a genuine crisis you can take go to A&E to be seen by a CAMHS psychiatrist.

 Professionals can refer to CAMHS or parents can self refer.